ShaunFChen/gatk_test_pipeline/README.md

 # GATK Test Pipeline

-A comprehensive bioinformatics pipeline for variant calling and bisulfite conversion analysis, designed for technical interviews and educational purposes.
+Fully derived using agenetic coding with Claude 4 from scratch - A comprehensive bioinformatics pipeline for variant calling and bisulfite conversion analysis, designed for educational purposes.

-## 🎯 Interview Ready Features
+## 🎯 Features

 - **Real Working Code**: Actual implementations, not pseudocode
 - **Sample Data Generation**: Creates realistic genomic data for analysis